learn-co-curriculum/dsc-data-science-env-config/README.md

 ## Configuring your Kernel

 Jupyter Notebooks run "kernels" - the computational engine used for executing your code.
-It's important to be running the right kernel within your notebook, otherwise you may get errors stating that you don't have a particular package or have the wrong version of it or even complaints about the version of Python you're running (some packages that work with Python 3.6.6 don't currently support Python 3.7, for example).
+It's important to be running the right kernel within your notebook, otherwise you may get errors stating that you don't have a particular package or have the wrong version of it or even complaints about the version of Python you're running (some packages that work with Python 3.6.6 don't support Python 3.7, for example).

-It is essential to run `conda activate learn-env` (if you have an issue with running git bash, the command to activate Conda within the Conda shell on windows is `activate learn-env`) every time you start a new terminal window that you are going to use to either run a Jupyter Notebook or your tests.
+It is essential to run `conda activate learn-env` every time you start a new terminal window if you do not set your terminal to activate that environment by default.
 If you don't do this you **will** get errors, so please check this first.
-If you are not sure whether you have activated the environment, in the terminal type `conda list -f obscure` and it should show you that you have v1.0.1 of the "obscure" package.
-If it doesn't show that, (re)run (`conda`) `activate learn-env`.

-However, there is one more step you need to perform.
+There is one more step you need to perform.
 Firstly you need to ensure your terminal is running the learn-env virtual environment so you have the necessary packages.
 Then you need to go into your Jupyter Notebook and when viewing a notebook, click on "Kernel" in the top bar, then "Change Kernel" and then pick the learn-env kernel.
 You must make sure you're running the learn-env kernel whenever you're working in a Jupyter Notebook.

-If for any reason you don't see the learn-env option in the drop-down list of kernels, exit the notebook in the browser, close down the notebook server, and in the terminal type `python -m ipykernel install --user --name=learn-env` - that will add the learn-env to your list of kernels and when you restart the Jupyter Notebook server and then open a notebook, you'll be able to select the learn-env option from the list of kernels.
+If for any reason you don't see the learn-env option in the drop-down list of kernels, exit the notebook in the browser, close down the notebook server from the terminal, and in the terminal type `python -m ipykernel install --user --name=learn-env` - that will add the learn-env to your list of kernels and when you restart the Jupyter Notebook server and then open a notebook, you'll be able to select the learn-env option from the list of kernels.

 ## Summary